senseisimple/emulab-stable/www/sec-check/README-howto.txt

        .
 Projects/users awaiting approval,
        .
 Experiments swapped in with active nodes, and so on.
      - Capture a list of URL's along with Get or Post inputs for automation.
-     - Convert the list into an wget script and/or WebInject test cases.
+     - Add steps to the activate: list in the GNUmakefile.in .

    .
 Re-spider and compare until everything is covered (no more missing forms.)
        gmake spider